-You can choose to get married on one of our magical beaches or tropical gardens, an uninhabited islet in the lagoon, a local church, or at your resort, such as the white sandy beach outside Sea Change Villas, complete with their “island famous” coconut heart.
+You can choose to get married on one of our magical beaches or tropical gardens, an uninhabited islet in the lagoon, a local church, or at your resort, such as the white sandy beach at Sea Change Villas, complete with our “island famous” coconut heart.

 We strongly recommend that you work with a local Cook Islands wedding planner to ensure that ‘all your bases are covered’ – they are knowledgeable and effective, so ensuring you enjoy a stress free build up to your wedding day.

-All the larger resorts have their own wedding organisers, but there are also several independent wedding planners, such as Wedded Bliss, who work with many Cook Islands Wedding accommodations, including the luxurious resort of Sea Change Villas for your wedding.
-They will take care of everything for you which includes advice and pre-planning prior to your arrival in Rarotonga, your personal consultation after arrival, transport to and from the Justice Department for your licence application, and take charge of all the other arrangements ensuring that your special day is truly memorable – and stress free.
+Wedded Bliss is our professional wedding coordinator and they will take care of everything for you which includes advice and pre-planning prior to your arrival in Rarotonga, your personal consultation after arrival, transport to and from the Justice Department for your licence application, and will take charge of all the other arrangements ensuring that your special day is truly memorable – and stress free.

-Sea Change Villas offer a choice of Cook Islands wedding packages from a simple ceremony right through to a full luxury package with all the trimmings.
+Sea Change Villas offer a choice of wedding packages from a simple ceremony right through to a full luxury package with all the trimmings.

 Wedded Bliss at Sea Change Villas.